 Skip to main content

-Thanks to ToughSonic sensors, Iowa residents and state agencies can now get the reliable, real-time, and accessible information they need to manage flooding in their locales.
-Click here to see how the system works.
+Thanks to ToughSonic sensors, Iowa residents and state agencies can now get the reliable, real-time, and accessible information they need to manage flooding and flood warnings in their locales.

 Ultrasonic Sensors Chosen for Ruggedness and Reliability

-The IFC needed a reliable and cost-effective way to get accurate, real-time stream-level readings.
 Daniel Ceynar, Project Engineer, decided to try Senix ultrasonic sensors because they had been used for years for water level measurement in the hydrology research labs at IIHR—Hydroscience & Engineering at The University of Iowa, a long-time world leader in hydrological research.

 Senix ultrasonic sensors were selected because they are designed to easily integrate with other equipment.
 In this case, a sensor was needed to seamlessly connect with the system’s cellular modems, solar panels, on-board clock, and other equipment.